Will Using Multiple Estate Agents Help Sell Your House Quicker? Yup!

 Great, another one!
 99.99% of them are inevitably destined to be air-planed into the bin, so my enthusiasm and expectations are usually non-existent.

 flyp claim to have a cure for our ailments (needless to say, just like every Tom, Dick & Harry does).
-In short, their service allows homeowners to get the strongest performing local estate agents trying to simultaneously sell their property, while only paying 1 – 1.5% fee of the sale price (which is the standard rate for most sole agency contracts).
+In short, their service allows homeowners to have the top-performing local estate agents simultaneously work to sell their property, all for a typical fee of 1.5% of the sale price (which is the standard rate for most sole agency contracts).

 In other words, a multi-agency strategy for the price of a sole agency strategy.